Alluxio/alluxio/docs/en/Clients-S3.md

 # Language support
 Alluxio S3 client supports various programming languages, such as C++, Java, Python, Golang, Ruby and etc.
-In this documentation, we use curl Rest calls and python S3 client as usage examples.
+In this documentation, we use curl REST calls and python S3 client as usage examples.

 # Example Usage

-## Rest API
+## REST API
 For example, you can run the following RESTFul API calls to an Alluxio cluster running on localhost.
 The Alluxio proxy is listening at port 39999 by default.